Leftist may hold key to stable rule in Italy

 Critics suggest if Vendola agrees to govern with Monti, he could hinder the radical reforms that economists say are necessary to revive Italy's stagnant economy.

-Worse, they fear he could follow the footsteps of his mentor, former communist leader Fausto Bertinotti, who brought down the centre-left government in 1998.
+Worse, they fear he could follow the footsteps of his mentor, former communist leader Fausto Bertinotti, who brought down the center-left government in 1998.

 Some say that is less likely to happen under Vendola as his carefully cultivated image as an idealist - a sometime poet whose florid speaking style is edged with a lisp - belies a steely pragmatism.